Nick-Lemy/road-issues_reporter/README.md

 # Kigali Real-Time Road Info App

 A real-time road information and issue reporting application for Kigali, Rwanda.
-Built with React, Leaflet, and OpenStreetMap.
+Built with React, Leaflet, and OpenStreetMap for Map View.

 ## Features